UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ### Job Arrays

-Here is one example of an array job script with 5 tasks.
+Here is one example of an array job script with 5 array tasks.

 `#!/bin/bash --login`<br>
 `#SBATCH --job-name=testarray`<br>